Rebrand vs brand refresh: Align your image with your business goals

 Remember when you could rent an air mattress in a stranger’s apartment through AirBnb?
 In the course of a decade, AirBnb evolved from a scrappy startup to a company that competes neck-and-neck with the world’s largest hotel chains.
 As the company shifted away from the sharing economy and into the travel industry, they needed to update their brand to target a new demographic and reflect the quality and breadth of their business offerings.

 AirBnb completely abandoned its original logo and replaced it with a radically different design that represents the company’s core values: people, places, love, and belonging.
 The logo aligns with a globe-trotting, idealistic audience while elevating AirBnb’s professional stature as a travel option people can trust.
-Ultimately, the rebrand effort paid off and “helped to propel their valuation to $29Billion above their closest competitor in less than 4 years.”

 Sometimes, a rebrand is necessitated by external circumstances.
 When American Airlines decided to redo their logo for the first time in 40 years, it was largely in response to their newest fleet: they acquired 550 planes that could not be polished with the airline’s characteristic silver sheen.
 American Airlines had to come up with another way to differentiate their planes and decided that a rebrand was the way to go.